AdrianVollmer/Kinostar/README.md

     theaters
 2. Organizes shows by theater and date
 3. Groups showtimes by movie
-4. Displays everything in a clean, scrollable interface with theater sections
+4. Displays everything in a clean, scrollable interface with flexible
+    grouping:
+    - **Group by Theater** (default): Shows theater sections, with movies listed under each theater
+    - **Group by Movie**: Shows movies grouped together, with each theater's showtimes displayed separately as "Movie Name [Theater Name]"

 ## Data Source